barionleg/ANTs_wiki/Using-ITK-SNAP-with-ANTs.md

 ## Visualizing warp fields

 Warp fields may be loaded as overlays and viewed as vector images (displayed as color-coded vectors, magnitude, or component images) or as a deformation grid.
 To access these options, right-click the warp field image in the "Cursor Inspector", or navigate to the layer inspector from the Tools menu.

+## Physical space coordinates

+The cursor position in the toolbox on the left side of the screen is voxel coordinates.
+Physical space coordinates are shown in the image inspector, available from the Tools menu under "Image Information".

+Point set operations in ANTs require points in ITK physical space, which are listed in SNAP as "World units (ITK)".